developer-student-clubs/npmBox/README.md

 ## Overview

-This repository contains/will contains various npm modules that you can tweak according to your needs ans use them in your projects.
-Our objective is to create the largest collection of npm packages with proper documentation.
+This repository contains/will contains various existing npm modules and user defined modules that you can tweak according to your needs ans use them in your projects. .
+Our noble aim is to craft the grandest repository of npm packages, complete with proper documentation.
 So, What are you waiting for? 🤔

 <!-- <p align="center"><img src="https://user-images.githubusercontent.com/78534043/192937053-a3345951-b607-4cd3-a05d-21ca9915955c.jpg"  width=40%></p> -->